-UNESCO calls for advice and comments regarding the Member States’ reports on implementation of the Recommendation on Science and Scientific Researchers (2017)
+UNESCO calls for Member States’ reports on implementation of the Recommendation on Science and Scientific Researchers (2017)

 Member States will begin preparing collecting data and consulting to prepare these reports in 2020.

 This Recommendation is recognized globally in the 195 Member States of UNESCO since its adoption in 2017, and has been notified by governments to Ministries responsible for Research, Innovation and Education.

 - See also the certified text in six languages (Letter of UNESCO's Director-General to Member States, also available in French)

 This instrument was created in order to help model, formulate and execute the most appropriate policy frameworks and institutions and protocols for the practice of responsible science, technology and innovation, in a context of freedom and inclusion to encourage new entrants and excellence in science.

 Contemporary challenges such as environmental protection, the encouragement of women in science careers, and handling a transition to greater openness and access to knowledge are meant to be reflected systemically.
 This Recommendation entails changes which will be made at the national level.

-- See full text in brochure version, also available in Arabic and French.
+- See full text in brochure version, also available in Arabic, French and Lithuanian.

 - See an introductory brochure, also available in French, Korean, Spanish, and Portuguese